HISTORY OF THE

 - Sent used wheelchairs to a hospital in Buenos Aires; contributed to Rotary International's project to eradicate polio; collected used bicycles for distribution to central American countries; provided clean drinking water filtration unit for families in Central America; provided housing units for families in Ecuador; sponsored a poor family in Ecuador with children's health, educational and nutritional aid; support the Amazon Medical Project team.

 - Presents scholarship aid to seniors at Plainfield High School and North Plainfield High School for many years.

 - Gives a free dictionary to every third grade student in Plainfield and North Plainfield elementary schools.

 - Maintains a plot in the Giving Garden in Warren Township to grow vegetables for local food banks, including StarFish Food Pantry in Plainfield.

 - Collects food monthly and prepares food baskets for StarFish Food Pantry to distribute to 12 families for Thanksgiving, Christmas and Easter dinners.

 Over the years, the Rotary Club of Plainfield reflected the businesses and communities that it represents, both in Plainfield and North Plainfield.
 As the economic base of Plainfield declined in the 1970's and 1980's, membership in the Club declined as well.
 However, the Club's strong identity with both Plainfield and North Plainfield has continued in the core membership.

 In 1985, Rotary International finally changed its constitution to allow women members.
 The Board of Directors of the Plainfield club quickly amended its own Constitution and By-Laws to eliminate any restrictions on women's membership.
 The Club then inducted the first of many women members, as reflected in the current membership.

 Early in 1999, the club petitioned Rotary International to change the chartered name of the club to the Rotary Club of Plainfield-North Plainfield.
 This designation more accurately reflected the balance of membership between both communities.

 The members of the Rotary Club of Plainfield-North Plainfield have gathered for thousands of weekly meetings since December 1, 1921.
-In all, the Club has served the communities of Plainfield and North Plainfield with pride and distinction for nearly 100 years, a tradition reflected in Rotary International's motto - Service Above Self.
+In all, the Club has served the communities of Plainfield and North Plainfield with pride and distinction for over 100 years, a tradition reflected in Rotary International's motto - Service Above Self.